abhinay-kushwaha/abhinay-kushwaha/README.md

 A powerful project management tool to streamline workflows and boost productivity.

 2. [Techtieup](https://techtieup.com/)
-A platform connecting professionals and organizations for seamless collaboration.
+An innovative e-commerce platform connecting professionals and organizations for seamless collaboration.

 Both projects are in development at OZONESOFT Solutions.